danmowehhuk/AD75019/README.md

 while your code would prefer sequential numbers.
 You can provide `xMapping` and `yMapping` arrays to let the library take care of this remapping for you.

+**NOTE:** The remapping arrays must be 16 elements in size, with values between 0-15, and without repeats.
+If a remapping array is invalid, the `begin(xMapping, yMapping)` method will return `false` and calling `flush()` will be disabled.

 See the [remapping example](examples/remapped/remapped.ino) example for more details.